Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Clients retain the following state:

-- For each trusted Transparency Log:
+- For each fork of each trusted Transparency Log:
   - The timestamp and Prefix Tree root hash for each log entry whose timestamp is more recent than `max_behind`.
   - The full subtrees of the Log Tree ending just before the leftmost retained